Legal Online Poker Sites In Kentucky

 Kentucky law includes statutes that prohibit “promoting gambling.”
 Statute 528.020 describes promoting gambling in the first degree as a felony and explains that it involves receiving or accepting “bets totaling more than $500.”
 Statute 528.030 describes doing so in the second degree as a misdemeanor, removing the mention of stakes.

-The practical consequence of these laws is that small-stakes home poker games in which the host receives no recompense are likely going to be fine, while anything else would involve legal risk.
 In any event, it is always best to err on the side of caution and avoid any possibility of engaging in illegal gambling.

 History of online poker in Kentucky